Approved by Council: September 2008

 Because the RHPA prohibits sexual relationships between a physician and a patient, it is important to determine whether a physician-patient relationship exists.

-Ending the physician-patient relationship does not eliminate the possibility that sexual contact between a physician and a former patient may be considered to be professional misconduct8 even though it is not sexual abuse as defined in the RHPA.
-This is because there may be continuing trust, knowledge, or influence derived from the previous professional relationship.
+Ending the physician-patient relationship does not eliminate the possibility that sexual contact between a physician and a former patient may be considered to be professional misconduct.14

-A physician must end the physician-patient relationship before starting a sexual relationship with a former patient.
-When doing so, physicians must comply with the College’s policy on Ending the Physician-Patient Relationship.
+A physician must end the physician-patient relationship before engaging in sexual relations with a former patient.
+When ending the relationship, physicians must comply with the College’s Ending the Physician-Patient Relationship policy.
 Specifically, it is the physician’s responsibility to ensure that termination of the physician-patient relationship is communicated to the patient and documented in the patient’s record.
-Physicians should also ensure that alternative services are arranged or the patient is given a reasonable opportunity to arrange alternative services.9
+Physicians should also ensure that alternative services are arranged or the patient is given a reasonable opportunity to arrange alternative services.15

 In determining the propriety of a sexual relationship between a physician and a former patient, a number of factors will be considered, including:

-For example, when the physician-patient relationship involves a significant component of psychoanalysis or psychotherapy, sexual involvement with the patient is likely inappropriate at any time after termination.
-However, if a physician saw a patient on one or two occasions to provide routine clinical care, it may not be inappropriate to have a sexual relationship with the former patient within a short time following the end of the physician-patient relationship.
+For example, when the physician-patient relationship involves a significant component of psychotherapy, sexual relations with the patient is likely inappropriate at any time after termination.
+However, if a physician saw a patient on one or two occasions to provide routine clinical care, it may not be inappropriate to engage in sexual relations with the former patient within a short time following the conclusion of a minimum 1 year period after the end of the physician-patient relationship.

 At all times, a physician has an ethical obligation not to exploit the trust, knowledge and dependence that develops during the physician-patient relationship for the physician’s personal advantage.
 A physician who is considering an intimate or sexual relationship with a former patient should act cautiously, making sure to consider the potentially complex issues.
 As well, a physician should ensure that the former patient has a good understanding of the dynamics of the physician-patient relationship and the boundaries applicable to that relationship.

-D. Relationships between Physicians and Persons Closely Associated with Patients10
+D. Relationships between Physicians and Persons Closely Associated with Patients18

-Sexual relationships between physicians and individuals who are closely associated with a physician’s patients may also raise concerns about breach of trust and power imbalance.
+Sexual relations between physicians and individuals who are closely associated with a physician’s patients may also raise concerns about breach of trust and power imbalance.

-In addition to the risk of exploitation, a sexual relationship between a physician and a person closely associated with a patient can detract from the goal of furthering the patient’s best interests.
+In addition to the risk of exploitation, sexual relations between a physician and a person closely associated with a patient can detract from the goal of furthering the patient’s best interests.
 It has the potential of affecting the objectivity of the physician’s and the closely associated person’s decisions.

 The decisions of persons closely associated with a patient impact on the health care provided to the patient.
-As such, these individuals play an important role in the fiduciary relationship between a physician and his/her patient and therefore the physician should maintain the same professional boundaries as he or she would with a patient.
+As such, these individuals play an important role in the fiduciary relationship between a physician and the patient.
+Therefore physicians should maintain the same professional boundaries as they would with a patient.

-Therefore, it is advisable that physicians refrain from intimate or sexual relationships with these individuals.
-If a physician engages in these types of intimate or sexual relationships he or she may be found to have committed professional misconduct.11
+Therefore, it is advisable that physicians refrain from engaging in sexual relations with these individuals.
+Physicians may be found to have committed professional misconduct if they engage in sexual relations with such individuals.19

-A physician should weigh the following factors when considering entering into a sexual relationship with a person closely associated with a patient:
+A physician should weigh the following factors when considering engaging in sexual relations with a person closely associated with a patient:

-A physician must comply with the reporting requirements of the Code.12
+A physician must comply with the reporting requirements of the HPPC.20

-Briefly, a physician must report if he or she has reasonable grounds, obtained in the course of practising the profession, to believe that another member of the same or a different college has sexually abused a patient.
-For a full description of this reporting requirement, a physician should consult the College’s Mandatory Reporting policy.
+Briefly, physicians must report if they have reasonable grounds, obtained in the course of practising the profession, to believe that another member of the same or a different regulated health college has sexually abused a patient.
+Also, physicians or others who operate a facility must report if they have reasonable grounds to believe that a health professional practising in the facility has sexually abused a person.
+For a more complete description of reporting requirements, a physician should consult the College’s Mandatory and Permissive Reporting policy and the relevant legislation.

 Guidelines for Maintaining Professional Boundaries